 Wedding ceremonies differ through out the world, as every culture has its own traditions and customs.
 Likewise, Christian weddings in South India blend Indian and Western rituals.
 Indian Christians, still very much attached to their Indian culture, have incorporated some Western customs as well.
 As in other Indian ethnic groups, Indian Christians do sometimes opt for traditional arranged marriages, but that trend is slowly changing as members of the present generation increasingly choose their own life partners.

-During a Christian wedding in S. India, the bride usually wears a white or off-white saree with or without veil.
-The bridesmaids and flower girls wear sarees or dresses that match the color decor of the wedding. in recent years brides have begun to choose Western wedding gowns and veils for the church service and a traditional silk saree for the wedding reception.
+During a Christian wedding in South India, the bride usually wears a white or off-white saree with or without a veil.
+The bridesmaids and flower girls wear sarees or dresses that match the color decor of the wedding.
+In recent years, brides have begun to choose Western wedding gowns and veils for the church service and a traditional silk saree for the wedding reception.

 On the Big Day, a few hours before the service, the groom's sisters and cousins carry decorated trays containing the wedding saree, the veil, a bible, traditional coconuts, dried fruits,almonds, pista, cashew nuts, and Indian sweets to the bride's home.
 The church pastor, who present, blesses the saree and hands it to the bride.
 The groom’s group then leaves for the church where the groom awaits the bride at the altar.